-ON THIS PAGE: You will learn about the different ways doctors use to treat children with brain stem glioma.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with brain stem glioma.
+Use the menu to see other pages.

 To take advantage of these newer treatments, children should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 For brain stem glioma, a neuro-oncologist may also be involved with treatment.
 A neuro-oncologist is a doctor who specializes in CNS tumors.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.